- There are three types of aged care which range from the ability to live independently or in supplemented accommodation

 The ACAT member will ask them a series of questions about their health, mobility and any help that they currently receive at home, to determine whether residential aged care is required based on their needs

-2. Finding an aged care home
+2. Find an aged care home

 Once ACAT approval is received, you can start looking for relevant accommodation.
 When evaluating aged care home options, it’s worth contacting a selection of providers to get a better comparison.